TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 #### 5. **`Fluentd_DaemonSet.yaml`** :-

-Task s we performed here:-
+Tasks we performed here:-

-1- Created an SA that will be assumed by the FluentD application pods to communicate with the K8s API Server 2- A Cluster Role consisting fo the permissions that'll be needed by FluentD for collecting cluster-wide logs 3- A role binding that'll be binding this ClusterRole to the SA .
+1- Created an SA that will be assumed by the FluentD application pods to communicate with the K8s API Server
+2- A Cluster Role consisting fo the permissions that'll be needed by FluentD for collecting cluster-wide logs
+3- A role binding that'll be binding this ClusterRole to the SA .
 This means these pods will be able to inherit these permissions.

 4 - DaemonSet for FluentD